 Fluidic Interfaces 🌊

 Is our brain smart enough to understand the brain?
-My curiosity for neuroscience is always my driving force for doing research.
+My curiosity for brain is always my driving force for doing research.

 Blending of the senses